istio/istio.io/content/help/faq/security/does-istio-support-authorization.md

 ---
-title: Does Istio Auth support authorization?
+title: Does Istio support authorization?
 weight: 110
 ---

 Yes.
-Starting from Istio 0.5 release, we provide Istio authorization for services in Istio mesh.
+Istio provides authorization features for services in the mesh.
 [Learn more](/docs/concepts/security/#authorization).